axa-ch-webhub-cloud/pattern-library/README.md

 We only export holistic and self contained WebComponents based on CustomElement, ShadowDom and HTML Templates.

 We do not support Built-ins

+## Scaffolding

+Simply, just run `npm run new` and follow on screen instructions